Battle of Athens (1946): Water Works polling place

-Polls for the county election opened August 1, 1946.
-Normally, there were about 15 patrolmen on duty for the precincts, but about 200 armed deputies were on patrol for the election, many of them from other counties and states.
-In Etowah, a GI poll watcher requested a ballot box to be opened and certified as empty.
-Although he was allowed by law to make the request, he was arrested and taken to jail.
+The county election polls opened on August 1, 1946.
+Normally, there would be about 15 patrolmen on duty for the precincts, but about 200 armed deputies were on patrol for the election, many of them from other counties and states.
+In Etowah, a GI poll watcher requested that the ballot box be opened and certified as empty.
+Although he was legally allowed to make the request, he was arrested and taken to jail.
 In Athens, Walter Ellis protested irregularities in the election and was also arrested and charged with what was explained to him as a "federal offense".

 Around 3:00 pm, C.M.
 "Windy" Wise, a patrolman, prevented an elderly African-American farmer, Tom Gillespie, from casting his ballot at the Athens Water Works polling place.
 When Gillespie and a GI poll watcher objected, Wise struck Gillespie with brass knuckles, which caused Gillespie to drop his ballot and run from the deputy.
 Wise then pulled his pistol and shot Gillespie in the back.
+Gillespie survived the shooting and was taken to jail.
 Later, Wise was the only person to face charges from the events of August 1–2, 1946.
 He was sentenced to three years in prison, but only served one year before being paroled.